frederic-perez/AmE-dictionary/data/idioms.md

 __(deep) into the weeds__ :two::hammer:
 __(first) dibs (on something)__ _slang_ :dart: The rights to something, or the rights to have first choice of something.
 “Dibs” are usually claimed verbally.
 The word is a shortening of “dibstones,” counters used in an 18th-century children’s game. _I call dibs on the front seat!_ _Hey, I had dibs on being first in line!_
 __(from) cover to cover__ Of a printed work, in its entirety from beginning to end. _I love those books.
 I read them all cover to cover when I was a kid!_
-__(it’s) (a)bout time__ :three: An expression used to emphasize that something should have occurred a long time ago. _Well, about time you got here—I’ve been waiting for over an hour!_ _It’s about time that high schools taught their students about basic banking and finance._
+__(it’s) (a)bout time__ :four: An expression used to emphasize that something should have occurred a long time ago.
+It is almost too late!; I’ve been waiting a long time!
+(Said with impatience.) _So you finally got here!
+It’s about time!_ _Well, about time you got here—I’ve been waiting for over an hour!_ _It’s about time that high schools taught their students about basic banking and finance._
 __(it’s) just as well (that) (something happened)__ It is or turned out to be beneficial (that something happened).
 __(it’s) little wonder__ It is not at all surprising (that something is the case). _I was always terrible at math in school, so it’s little wonder that I have such trouble filing my taxes._
 __(it’s/there’s) no use crying over spilt milk__ It does no good to get upset over a bad decision or unfortunate event that has already come to pass and cannot be changed.
 __(just) a stone’s throw from (something)__
 __(not) half the person/man/woman (one) used to be__ Having a reduced, diminished, or weakened physique, disposition, conviction, prowess, or mental acuity, as after some action, event, or trauma.
 Sometimes used in the negative but to the same effect.
 __(oh,) snap__
+__(old) geezer__
 __(on the) fast track__ (A _fast track_ is a horse racing track that’s dry and hard enough for the horses to reach optimum speed.
 That makes this one of those words where the original definition is self explanatory: a _fast track_ is simply a track that the racers can go as fast as possible on as opposed to one where racers are slowed down by mud or less than optimal conditions.)
 __(one’s) (own) flesh and blood__ One’s family member(s). _You’re my own flesh and blood—how you could you steal my idea?_
 __(one’s) blood is up__ One is in an angry, aggressive, or violent mood; one is looking or ready for a fight. _Everyone in the office knows to avoid the boss when her blood is up._